|

 to being vile and enormously tasteless, the film is also empty and

-completely irreverent.
-Pasolini is only interested in his own
+entirely irreverent.
+Pasolini seems to be interested only in his own

-sensationalistic images and anecdotes, not in storytelling or the
+sensationalistic images and anecdotes, not in storytelling or exploring the

 characters' psyche.
-And the fascism parable turns out to be little more
+And the supposed fascism parable amounts to little more

-than a leftist's miserable excuse for self-satisfaction.
+than a leftist's miserable excuse for self-indulgence.
 The only

-interesting aspect of Salò is the fact that it was actually made,
+truly interesting aspect of Salò is the fact that it was actually made

-and what this says about the artistic atmosphere which existed during
+and what this says about the artistic climate of the 1970s.

 |